Relationships Require Compromise and Openness.

 She’s a Cambodian who’s been in the United States for about three years and is on a ten year visa.
 She occasionally has a tough time understanding American culture and said she wants to learn more about it from me.
 She is a very bubbly and wonderful person, likes occasional dark humor like I do, loves going on hikes, is very extroverted, and teaches me new things about Cambodia culture every time we’re together.
 She may not be able to understand 1/4 of the university vocabulary I say to her, but she is okay at reading body language, prefers openness, hates people who lie, and is clear that she want’s to have kids.
 She says she’d rather be poor than have money.

 As for me, I’m a little different.
-I’m a born and raised Seattleite, have nonverbal learning disorder with some anxiety and am an extraverted introvert with a hot nerd look.
+I’m a born and raised Seattleite, have nonverbal learning disorder with some anxiety and am an extraverted introvert who may come across as shy at first.
 Personality wise I’m very open, honest, straightforward, easy going, passionate about what I believe in, speak from the heart, and believe in helping others even if it means neglecting my own work and studies.
-One of the things I struggle with is understanding subtle body language and getting back to others in a timely manner.
+One of the things I struggle with is understanding subtle body language.
 It’s something I’m always going to have to work on towards improving myself.

 When we first started going on in mid-July, she had this positive energy about her that I found very attractive and this easy going nature that was similar to my own.
 I didn’t care that she grew up in poverty, what her previous relationship experiences were, or that she had sisters she needed to send money to in her home country.
 I care about her because she’s a good person with a really big heart who goes out of her way to help others, even sacrificing sleep to do it.
 I find that to be a rare quality in the United States, and something everyone could learn from.
 It’s also something we have in common because I want to make a difference and make sure everyone is happy and enjoys life.

 And here is where the differences begin and the learning curve starts.